 Sina laid down clearly all the dimensions and steps we need to do the hack, so hubby and I attempted making this on our own but we just failed miserably, as first time woodworker we didn’t manage to hand saw the wood in perfect 90° and hence assemble the perfect rectangular frame, I was so desperate and started searching for “woodworking” in Carousell and Jackie’s workshop popped up, I contacted him, made an appointment and headed down to his Triple Eyelid Workshop at Katong Point on a Sunday.

 The workshop was newly opened for 2 weeks and it has all the power tools I saw on HGTV (o yeah did I say I am actually a big fans of HGTV?!)
 I showed Jackie the picture of the finished product and the top board of my Ikea BEKVÄM stool and he started designing the top frame for me.
-The only measurement I did was the distance between the top of the stool and the counter top, which is 35cm in my case.
-The learning tower would be using 8cm reclaimed wood through the design and yes it adds additional meaning to my learning tower as it’s not just handmade but it’s actually an upcycled item!
+The only measurement I did was the distance between the top of the stool and the countertop, which is 35cm in my case.
+The learning tower would be using 8cm reclaimed wood through the design and yeah it adds additional meaning to my learning tower as it’s not just handmade but it’s actually an upcycled item!

-Step 4, Finished the frame by installing the rod at the front, Jackie did this step for me as he said it’s a bit delicate, and I was happily passing this job to a professional lol
+Step 4, Finished the frame by installing the rod at the top, Jackie did this step for me as he said it’s a bit delicate, and I was happily passing this job to a professional lol

-Step 5, Wait 15-20min for the glue to dry out and at the same time started sanding it down to remove all the grains and keep the corners round (the little one is going to hold on to it when climbing up and down so it’s good to make it as smooth as it could be), 2 hours of effort and tadah~~
+Step 5, Waited 15-20min for the glue to dry out and at the same time started sanding it down to remove all the grains and keep the corners round (the little one is going to hold on to it when climbing up and down so it’s good to make it as smooth as it could be), 2 hours of effort and tadah~~

 Bought it home and place it on top of the rest of the BEKVÄM stool and it looks exactly what I want!!
-I am already very happy with it even before painting!
+I am very happy with it even before painting!

 The whole learning tower costs me 2 hours (I did that during Nana’s napping time lol) and around SGD$190 which includes the Ikea stool, spray paints, all the materials for the upper frame (provided by Jackie’s workshop), the workshop rental and Jackie’s coaching which I really think it’s totally worth it.
 Had Nana tried on it, it takes a few rounds of practices to master climbing up and down but toddler learns really fast so I am not worrying at all!

-Hubby and I then spent another weekend spray painted the upper frame to black and coated it with lacquer to make sure it’s waterproof, and that’s it, we are ready for many more bonding time in the kitchen!
+Hubby and I then spent another weekend spray painted the upper frame to black and coated it with lacquer to make sure it’s waterproof, and that’s it, we are ready for much more bonding time in the kitchen!
 Happy Parenting!
 XOXO.